gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

     > Note: Output should be yes

-1. Switch between the contexts
+1. Switch between the contexts.

     ```shell
     kubectl config use-context limited
     ```

-1. Check if you can get pods with the `limited` context
+1. Check if you can get Pods with the `limited` context.

     ```shell
     kubectl auth can-i get pods